Best Remote Control Golf Trolleys 2025

 Reasons to avoid

 Australian brand MGI is a well-known player in the electric trolley market and its Zip Navigator model is a welcome addition.
 The fact that it’s offered at a competitive price might be the headliner here but it’s the many features that made it so enjoyable to use out on the course.
+The first thing I noticed during testing was just how stable the trolley is.
+This is in large part to a design that includes a fourth wheel.
+Located at the rear of the trolley it stops it from tipping backwards when you find yourself on a steep incline.

 While the trolley is among the heavier in this category - it weighs around 16kg/35lbs - it does feature a neat design that allows you to invert the wheels before folding it down.
-It’s a fuss-free system that makes for a relatively compact package, fitting comfortably into the trunk, or boot, of our car.
+It’s a fuss-free system that makes for a relatively compact package, fitting comfortably into the trunk, or boot, of my car.

 - Read our full MGI Zip Navigator Remote Electric Trolley Review